bordeux/cstrike-bencownia/README.md

 - For macOS M-series chips, CPU_MHZ is set to 2400
 - Custom content is mounted from `./cstrike` to `/opt/steam/hlds/cstrike_overwrites`
 - Server working directory is persisted in `./.docker/cstrike_workdir`
-- MySQL database data is stored in `./.docker/mysql_data` (development only)
-- Access phpMyAdmin at `http://127.0.0.1:8081/` for database management

 ## Base Image